ikramagix/faussaire/README.md

 - **Issues:** Provide as many details as possible about the problem encountered and how to reproduce it.
 - **Pull Requests:** Check out [CONTRIBUTING.md](https://github.com/ikramagix/faussaire/blob/main/CONTRIBUTING.md).

-Thanks to you, fellow faussaire! 🙂‍↕️
+Merci beaucoup, fellow faussaire! 🙂‍